-But changing times require changing laws - and a new generation of bottle bills is up to the challenge of providing effective recycling that serves taxpayers, consumers, and businesses better than before.
+But changing times require changing laws - and a new generation of bottle bills, properly drafted, can be up to the challenge of providing effective recycling that serves taxpayers, consumers, and businesses better than before.
 This framework has been developed not only by think tanks but also industry experts who've learned about the successes and failures of past efforts to encourage recycling of valuable materials cost-effectively.